Lil Uzi Vert: 2017: Luv Is Rage 2

-In early August, hip-hop media personality DJ Akademiks claimed that Luv Is Rage 2 would release within 30 days.
-On August 24, 2017, Luv Is Rage 2 was announced for a surprise release at midnight and on August 25, 2017, Lil Uzi Vert released their heavily delayed debut studio album, Luv Is Rage 2, which included top ten single, "XO TOUR Llif3" as the lead single.
+In early August, hip hop media personality DJ Akademiks claimed that Luv Is Rage 2 would release within 30 days.
+On August 24, 2017, Luv Is Rage 2 was announced for a surprise release at midnight and on August 25, Lil Uzi Vert released the album which included top ten single, "XO Tour Llif3" as the lead single.
+"Wokeuplikethis" was eventually certified platinum and peaked at number 76 on the Billboard Hot 100.
 The album debuted at number one on the Billboard 200 albums chart, with 135,000 album-equivalent units and has since been certified platinum.
-The album also created ten Billboard Hot 100 charting singles, with two, "The Way Life Goes", featuring Oh Wonder, and "Sauce It Up" becoming singles.
+The album also created ten Billboard Hot 100 charting tracks, with two, "The Way Life Goes", featuring Oh Wonder, and "Sauce It Up" becoming singles.
 During British singer Ed Sheeran's set at the Video Music Awards, Woods and Sheeran performed a medley of "XO Tour Llif3" and Sheeran's chart-topping single, "Shape Of You".

 In September 2017, Woods teased a possible sequel project to Lil Uzi Vert vs The World possibly titled Lil Uzi Vert vs. The World 2 and a collaboration project with Playboi Carti titled 16*29.
-In October, a joint-tour with Playboi Carti called the "16*29 tour" was announced further promoting the possibility of a collaboration project.
+In October, a joint-tour with Playboi Carti called the 16*29 Tour was announced further promoting the possibility of a collaboration project.
 The tour was cancelled shortly thereafter due to Woods claiming they needed to "focus".
 In October 2017, Woods headlined Power 105.1's annual Powerhouse music celebration, alongside the Weeknd, Migos, and Cardi B, at the Barclays Center in Brooklyn, New York.
 Woods was also featured on Canadian rapper Nav's platinum-certified single "Wanted You".
-The song was released on November 3, 2017, Nav's 28th birthday, and is from Nav's debut studio album, Reckless (2018).
+The song was released on November 9, 2017, and is from Nav's debut studio album, Reckless (2018).

-On December 4, 2017, "The Way Life Goes" music video was released with a remix, featuring Trinidadian-American rapper Nicki Minaj.
+On December 4, 2017, "The Way Life Goes" music video was released with a remix, featuring rapper Nicki Minaj.
 The song subsequently peaked at number 24 on the Billboard Hot 100.
-Woods performed on Stephen Colbert's The Late Show performing "The Way Life Goes" on February 6, 2018 Uzi was featured alongside Kanye West on Travis Scott's song, "Watch", which was released on May 3, 2018.
+Woods performed on Stephen Colbert's The Late Show performing "The Way Life Goes" on February 6, 2018, and was later featured alongside Kanye West on Travis Scott's song, "Watch", which was released on May 3, 2018.
 "Watch" debuted at number 16 on the Billboard Hot 100 chart.
 They were also featured on a remix for fellow rapper Lil Tracy's single "Like a Farmer".
+Two months after "Watch", Woods' collaboration with Juice Wrld on the track "Wasted" was released July 10, 2018.